-We are enrolling patients in a Phase 2b clinical trial to evaluate the safety and efficacy of TRV027 in AHF.
-This is a randomized double-blind, placebo controlled trial comparing TRV027 plus standard of care to standard of care alone.
+The BLAST-AHF Phase 2b clinical trial to evaluate the safety and efficacy of TRV027 in AHF is a randomized double-blind, placebo controlled trial comparing TRV027 plus standard of care to standard of care alone.
 The primary objective of this trial is to evaluate the effects of three doses of TRV027, 1 mg/hr, 5 mg/hr and 25 mg/hr, on a composite of clinically important outcomes: mortality, worsening heart failure, hospital readmission rate, dyspnea and length of hospital stay.
-We are targeting early administration of TRV027, ideally within six hours of arrival at the hospital.
-TRV027 will then continue to be administered for a minimum of 48 hours and up to 96 hours.
-We believe administration of TRV027 soon after hospital admission will improve in-hospital mortality rates and shorten length of hospital stay.
-We are enrolling patients with both low ejection fraction and preserved ejection fraction since RAS elevation is a key component of both conditions.
+We are targeting early administration of TRV027 soon after hospital admission may improve in-hospital mortality rates and shorten length of hospital stay.
+We have enrolled patients with both low ejection fraction and preserved ejection fraction since RAS elevation is a key component of both conditions.

-We have conducted a planned interim analysis, evaluating data from approximately 250 patients.
-Upon reviewing the data, the data safety monitoring board (DSMB) and the BLAST-AHF Steering Committee recommended that future enrollment be weighted to the most promising dose of 5 mg/hr.
+We conducted a planned interim analysis, evaluating data from approximately 250 patients.
+Upon reviewing the data, the data safety monitoring board, or DSMB, and the BLAST-AHF Steering Committee recommended that future enrollment be weighted to the most promising dose of 5 mg/hr.
 We announced in March 2015 that remaining enrollment will be weighted 2:1:2:1 for placebo, 1 mg/hr, 5 mg/hr, and 25 mg/hr, respectively, and that we have increased target enrollment in the study from 500 patients to 620 patients.
 In addition, the DSMB and Steering Committee determined that patients with lower baseline systolic blood pressure could safely enroll in the study; inclusion criteria have been modified accordingly.
-Actavis plc, or Actavis, which holds an exclusive option to license TRV027, has fully funded the expansion of the study via a \$10 million payment to Trevena to defray the external and internal costs of increasing the study sample size.
-As a result of the increased target enrollment, Trevena now expects to release top-line data in the first half of 2016.
+Allergan, which holds an exclusive option to license TRV027, has fully funded the expansion of the study via a \$10 million payment to Trevena to defray the external and internal costs of increasing the study sample size.
+The BLAST-AHF study conduct is nearly complete and we expect to release top-line data in the second quarter of 2016.